DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/30 Customize Node Appearance.md

 ---

-If you use jQuery, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for tabs.
+If you use jQuery, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for nodes.
 To apply this markup, use the **itemTemplate** callback function as shown in the following code:

     <!--JavaScript-->$(function() {
         $("#treeViewContainer").dxTreeView({